-Donald Trump Reportedly Plans to Attend Alabama-Georgia National Championship
+Donald Trump Expected to Attend Alabama-Georgia National Championship

-Donald Trump Reportedly Plans to Attend Alabama-Georgia National ChampionshipJanuary 3, 2018
+Donald Trump Expected to Attend Alabama-Georgia National ChampionshipJanuary 3, 2018

-President Donald Trump will reportedly be in attendance at Mercedes-Benz Stadium on Monday for the College Football Playoff Championship Game between Georgia and Alabama.
+President Donald Trump is expected to be in attendance at Mercedes-Benz Stadium on Monday for the College Football Playoff Championship Game between Georgia and Alabama, according to a White House official, per CNN's Kaitlan Collins, Jeff Zeleny and Kevin Liptak.

-Per Greg Bluestein of the Atlanta Journal-Constitution, Trump and First Lady Melania Trump are expected to be at the game and will be hosted by Nick Ayers, who is Vice President Mike Pence's chief of staff.
+Greg Bluestein of the Atlanta Journal-Constitution also reported Trump and First Lady Melania Trump are expected to be at the game and will be hosted by Nick Ayers, who is Vice President Mike Pence's chief of staff.

 If Trump attends the Georgia-Alabama game, it will mark his second appearance at a major college football game in the past month.
 He was at Baltimore's M&T Bank Stadium to witness Army vs. Navy on Dec.
 10.